Buzz Aldrin

 NASA tapes over moon landing Film: Apollo 11 astronauts Neil Armstrong, Michael Collins and Buzz Aldrin examine film taken of their mission that is now missing.

-Named after Buzz are Asteroid “6470 Aldrin” and the “Aldrin Crater” on the moon.
+Asteroid “6470 Aldrin” and the “Aldrin Crater” on the moon are named after Buzz.
 Buzz and his Apollo 11 crew have four “stars” on each corner of Hollywood and Vine streets on the renowned Hollywood Walk of Fame.

 Aldrin Retiring

-Since retiring from NASA and the U.S, Air Force, Col. Aldrin is a Global Statesman for Space and has remained a tireless advocate for human space exploration.
+Since retiring from NASA and the U.S. Air Force, Col. Aldrin has been a Global Statesman for Space and has remained a tireless advocate for human space exploration.

 Aldrin has remained at the forefront of efforts to ensure America’s continued leadership in human space exploration.